+First aid for heel pain, as wiith most sports injuries involves applying the PRICE principles.
 Most heel injuries are gradual onset and not very recent.
 But you may still need to apply some first aid principles.
-If you are suffering with heel pain then here are a few tips which may instantly reduce or relieve your pain and get you on the road to recovery.
+If you are suffering from heel pain then here are a few tips which may instantly reduce or relieve your pain and get you on the road to recovery.

 - Stop training or playing immediately and protect your heel from further damage.

 - Stopping activity that makes your heel pain worse is vital for recovery.

 - Depending on your injury a sports taping technique can be used to protect your heel.
 For example, plantar fasciitis taping relieves pain by supporting the arch of your foot.
 Bruised heel taping compresses the soft tissue under your heel, increasing protection under the heel.

 - Rest is very important if you want your injury to heal.